cefleet/Posts-organizer/README.md

 * 4:25pm - created published version for viewing at "http://post-organizer.s3-website-us-east-1.amazonaws.com/"
 * 4:25pm - zipped a version without node_modules

+11/22/2019

+* 7:30am - started refactoring to make better useage of redux.
+* 7:42pm - implemented the better usage.
+Start working on the new unit tests.

 ### `npm start`

 Runs the app in the development mode.<br />